 Ibrutinib is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Ibrutinib is used to treat mantle cell lymphoma (MCL), or chronic lymphocytic leukemia (CLL) in people who have already received at least one other cancer medicine without successful treatment.
+Ibrutinib is used to treat mantle cell lymphoma (MCL) or chronic lymphocytic leukemia (CLL) in people who have already received at least one other cancer medicine without successful treatment.

 Ibrutinib may also be used for purposes not listed in this medication guide.